A Unique Costa Rica Bucket List - 55 Amazing Things to Do

 - Visit volcanoes in the Arenal Volcano National Park

 - Snorkel in Manuel Antonio National Park

-- Go on a yoga retreat in Santa Teresa
+- Go on a surf and yoga retreat in Santa Teresa

 - Learn about sea turtles in Tortuguero National Park

 - Touch the sky in the Monteverde Cloud Forest

 - Summit Costa Rica's highest peak, Mount Chirripo

 - Mingle with monkeys on the Osa Peninsula

 - Pay respects to the dead on Cemetery Island